pascalwhoop/curiloo.com/content/life/new_zapiens_community/index.md

     interventions noted ($40k Equinox program, $6k Ezra scan).
 Concerns about hype, commercialization, and accessibility/equity.
 Failures like Forward Health discussed.
 Potential for industry consolidation (Oura acquiring Veri).

-**Conclusion**

-The New Zapiens community is a vibrant hub for exchanging information and experiences related to optimizing health and extending healthspan.
-Key themes include the importance of foundational habits (sleep, nutrition, exercise, stress management, social connection), the nuanced and often individualized nature of interventions, the critical need for reliable diagnostics and data interpretation, skepticism towards overhyped trends and marketing claims (especially in supplements), and a strong desire for evidence-based practices alongside pragmatic N=1 experimentation.
-While debates on specific approaches (e.g., diet types, fasting protocols, specific supplements) are frequent, there's a shared commitment to proactive health management and continuous learning.